 and welcome to our German Word of the Day.
 This time we will have a close look at the meaning of:

-Treffen is a word many people … mind the bold… ENCOUNTER at some point, even when they do not intend to learn German.
+Treffen is a word many people encounter at some point, even if they do not intend to learn German.

 Dictionary to the rescue!!!

 But just as a dictionary brought my last sentence to the brink of nonsense, it gives less than perfect advice to Steve:

 That is, while totally understandable and ok, NOT the right thing to say… If you meet someone for the first time, the best verb in German is kennenlernen… literally this is learning to know, less literally it would be getting to know, not literally it is meeting for the first time and illiterately it would be hjaugebtcniaun … ok … that last one was kind of mean I guess.
 I am being a bit stupid today… please indulge me :).

 So…. the phrasing Steve was looking for is: